Many law firm marketing tactics exist, but what usually happens is that everyone does the same things as every other law firm.

 When an award is received, market that achievement by:

 - Updating website and LinkedIn bios to include it

 - Downloading any badges to share on your social media pages

-- Writing a blog about the award on your website or in your email newsletter
+- Writing a blog about the award on your website or in your email marketing newsletter

 - Drafting a press release for major awards

 - Pitch an article to a local magazine or newspaper (For example, if the firm wins an award for its inclusiveness policies and hiring practices, offer a local article about the best ways to support a diverse workforce in a local publication.)

 - Update your Google My Business profile with an image of the lawyer who won and the name and year of the award